Best fit

 When is RIS integration for reporting queues a good fit?

 The RIS keeps operational ownership while Laudos.AI accelerates text, queue handling, and report status.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?